I don’t know about you, but my spirit guide is a drag queen in leopard print & pink bunny ears. (I’ll explain, stay tuned)

 My good friend Facisha Farce stepped into the back door of that dream-land sandwich shop and served me the fiercest look (in the aforementioned pink bunny ears).
 Your spirit guide might be a sacred geometry wolf, or an old white dude with a beard– mines a drag queen in pink bunny ears.
 To each their own.

 I woke up with a brain full of understanding feeling like I had some sort of mystical experience.
+I needed to stand up for what I wanted.
 I finally “got it” that it was just fine to love being a freelancer, to stand up for doing the work that I love, and to do work that I am proud to put my name on.

 I woke up empowered to be a freelancer–to set my own schedule, to choose who I work with, to answer only to myself, to market myself however TF I want.